JLynch12002/MDSProject/README.md

 # Digital Twin Fidelity Evaluation Framework
 A runtime anomaly detection framework for evaluating digital twin fidelity using sliding windows and LSTM Autoencoder.
 ### Overview:
 This framework distinguishes between expected inaccuracies in low-fidelity digital twins and genuine anomalous behaviour through a two-stage detection pipeline of statistical pre-filtering with sliding windows and deep learning validation with LSTM-AE.
+This framework was applied to IncSim, a purpose-built simulator and digital twin used as a controled environment for anomaly injection.

 ### Includes:
 + IncSim.py - Incubator simulator with configurable anomaly scenarios